-- Activities sponsored by the Federal awarding agency which funded the original project; then
+A. Activities sponsored by the Federal awarding agency which funded the original project;

 If the equipment is owned by the Federal Government, use on other activities not sponsored by the Federal Government must be authorized by the Federal awarding agency.
 User charges must be treated as program income.

 When a PI wishes to dispose of items of equipment funded by the Federal government, disposition restrictions must be researched and resolved by SPA.
 Sponsor approval may be required prior to sale.
 The department completes an NYU Asset Surplus Form to request authorization for disposal of any NYU Asset, and/or to report any surplus items.

 For disposal of Federally funded equipment, an NYU Asset Surplus Form must be forwarded to SPA before Asset Management authorizes disposal of the item.
 Federally funded equipment may be vested in i) NYU or ii) the Federal government (i.e., government-owned property).